-In the case of "Sum B", "Sum B" for each different type and size of Dwelling shall be calculated by adjusting "Sum "A" for the relevant type and size of Dwelling as approved by the Council as part of the CMO Operating Business Plan pursuant to paragraph 4 of Schedule 4 by the percentage change if any between the figure of Relevant Index for the month in which the Council approves the CMO Operating Business Plan pursuant to paragraph 4 of Schedule 4 and the figure for the Relevant Index for the month when the relevant Rentcharge Deed the for the relevant Dwelling is dated.
+In the case of "Sum B", "Sum B" for each different type and size of Dwelling shall be calculated by adjusting "Sum "A" for the relevant type and size of Dwelling as approved by the Council as part of the CMO Operating Business Plan pursuant to paragraph 5 of Schedule 4 by the percentage change if any between the figure of Relevant Index for the month in which the Council approves the CMO Operating Business Plan pursuant to paragraph 5 of Schedule 4 and the figure for the Relevant Index for the month when the relevant Rentcharge Deed the for the relevant Dwelling is dated.

-In the case of schedule 2, index linking shall be carried out on the date the aggregate of all contributions paid to the Council reaches £2,300,000.
-In order to retain the value of £2,300,000 as of that date, the amount of the index linking increase shall be deducted from £2,300,000.
-Contributions shall continue to be paid until they equal the amount of that index linking increase
+Where any Index Linked payment required to be made under this Agreement by virtue of the Indexation results in that payment exceeding the cost of the item for which it is to be paid, the amount payable shall be reduced accordingly and only the amount reduced as aforesaid shall be payable.

-Compliance PACK
+COMPLIANCE PACK

-The Owners covenant to provide to the first purchaser of each Dwelling (or their legal representative acting for them in relation to the purchase of the relevant Dwelling) a written summary of i) the obligations restrictions and covenants in this Deed as they relate to the Land Parcel in which the relevant Dweling is located and ii) to what extent each such obligation restriction and covenant has been complied with/discharged at the date on which contracts for the purchase of the relevant Dwelling are due to be exchanged. .
+The Owners covenant to provide to the first purchaser of each Dwelling (or their legal representative acting for them in relation to the purchase of the relevant Dwelling) a written summary of i) the obligations restrictions and covenants in this Deed as they relate to the Land Parcel in which the relevant Dwelling is located and ii) to what extent each such obligation restriction and covenant has been complied with/discharged at the date on which contracts for the purchase of the relevant Dwelling are due to be exchanged.

 IN WITNESS whereof the parties hereunto have executed this Deed the day and year first before written

-SCHEDULE 1.

 Affordable Housing